MmasterT/eihic/README.md

 2. all R2 reads
 3. Path to the reference assembly.
 4. organism name (will be used for file naming)
-5. (if running curation mode) list of hifi_reads in fasta/fasta.gz
+5. (if running curation mode -c / --curation) list of hifi_reads in fasta/fasta.gz

 Example: